 Rosemary Kandt relocated to the Murray area from Las Vegas and has been instrumental in the MAG ever since!
-Not only does she make exquisite beadwork, but her expertise in the market display and general workings has been crucial.
-She's also a wonderful teacher of many of our workshops (wait until you see her handcrafted llamas) and is always willing to mentor other artists, adults and teens alike.
+Not only does she make exquisite beadwork, but her expertise in the market display, management, and promotion has been crucial.
+She's also a wonderful teacher of many of our workshops and is always willing to mentor other artists, adults and teens alike.

 Squire Babcock, a retired MSU English professor, has made a name for himself at the market with his beautiful wood turned bowls, platters, and urns.

 Sue Gregan moved to Murray from New Jersey 13 years ago after she retired.
 She was first inspired artistically by her highschool art teacher, and then went on to major in art in college.
 She then was hired as an accountant at Xerox and didn't pick up art again until after she moved to Murray and found the MAG.
 "The Art Guild saved my life," Sue says.
 Now Sue is a consistent Art Market volunteer, and her watercolor cards and small works can be found in the market, and periodically her books and boxes.
 She also does beautiful architectural-like, pen & ink line drawings.